mrcbax/logoilab.github.io/MuxHat.md

 You can buy your own MuxHat here: [**EBay Link**](https://cpcde.page.link/oPPX) *We are currently sold out of the initial batch.
 We will be waiting on reviews of the functionality of the product from the buyers before offering more for sale.*

+We have done tireless testing of MuxHat with multiple different devices and have identified only a single issue.
+For most devices this issue will not occur but it still may so we're posting it here.
+For some reason there is a particular display module that doesn't like the way the clock lines are routed on the MuxHat.
+These LCDs will look absolutely horrible when using MuxHat.
+It is recommended to swap the LCD for one that works with MuxHat, if you have one on hand.
+We can offer a refund for the value of the board if you don't.
+Unfortunately there is no way to determine if the LCD won't like MuxHat without trying it first.
+We know what an incompatible LCD looks like when it displays using MuxHat and will only be able to offer the refund if you can provide a picture.

 ## Table of contents
 - [Preparation](#prep)